Hopefully, you’ll have a dark, country sky to see the constellation Ophiuchus the Serpent Bearer. Its head is marked by the star Rasalhague.

 The constellation is identified with Aesculapius, said to have been the first doctor, who learned his trade from a snake.
 It’s this same tradition that causes a staff with a serpent around it to appear in doctors’ offices and hospitals today.
 It’s said that Aesculapius was such a powerful healer that he succeeded in raising the dead.
 This act angered Pluto, god of the underworld.
 To make peace among the gods, Zeus transported Aesculapius (Ophiuchus) to the night sky.

-Ophiuchus is the constellation that astrologers forgot.
-The sun lies within its boundaries for a few weeks each year, from about November 30 to December 18.
-Many people are born between these dates, of course, yet no one ever claims to be “an Ophiuchus.”
+The sun lies within the borders of the constellation Ophiuchus for a few weeks each year, from about November 30 to December 18.

 Bottom line: Look for the faint constellation Ophiuchus the Serpent Bearer late at night on June evenings.